 – *You may need to cook for more/less time depending on how many sweet potatoes you’re using, as well as the thickness of the fries.

 -**You can probably skip the low broiler step and just bake for less time on the high broiler, but I do recommend keeping a careful eye as baking on high broiler can cause foods to burn quickly.

 -***The cooking times listed are subjective guidelines, you just want to be able to soften the fries at 350, then get a nice burnt edge in the broiler step.
 Experiment.

-If for some reason these are not devoured after baking, they shall store well in the fridge.
-Reheat ’em in the oven for a few minutes to avoid sogginess.
+If for some reason these are not devoured after baking, they store well in the fridge.
+Reheat ’em in the oven for a few minutes to avoid sogginess if you want.